curvenote/blog/content/blog/jupytercon-2023-takeaways.md

 \[Steve\]: The two keynotes at the event were from Alyssa Goodman on the [Glupyer framework](https://jdaviz.readthedocs.io/en/latest/dev/ui_description.html) and some of the astronomical discoveries made possible by computational collaboration 💫 -- and from [Paul Romer](https://paulromer.net/) on Trust.

-Paul's talk really reasonated with me, not just because of the unique mathematical narrative style he used to go though some of the most complex concepts in math and cryptography, but also because it was a pull back the curtain moment on our current digital lives, reminding the audience of the enormously powerful tools for communication and security we have available to us, if only we know how to think about them and use them.
+Paul's talk really resonated with me, not just because of the unique mathematical narrative style he used to go though some of the most complex concepts in math and cryptography, but also because it was a pull back the curtain moment on our current digital lives, reminding the audience of the enormously powerful tools for communication and security we have available to us, if only we know how to think about them and use them.

 Part of his talk covered digital signatures (including an in-depth review of elliptic-curve cryptography 🤯) and their use in establishing trust in digital assets.
-Thinking about the research publishing workflow -- signing content can validate soures of publication, revisions or reviews this potential in open and federated publishing is intruiging.
+Thinking about the research publishing workflow -- signing content can validate sources of publication, revisions or reviews this potential in open and federated publishing is intriguing.

 ## When you write science for students, you do it better than when you write up the same study for journals

 > Take a bad presenter, and have them present to a group of children, and suddenly they becoming marvelous, engaging communicators.
-Because they drop their assumptions about what the audience already knows. \
+Because they drop their assumptions about what the audience already knows.
+>
-> — Henry M. Boettinger, _Moving Mountains_
+> - Henry M. Boettinger, _Moving Mountains_

 \[Mike\]: Science education was one of the major use cases for Jupyter notebooks.
 When people are trying to teach science to students, they write it completely differently from when they're just writing up a study to get published as a career goal.